resoluteworks/invirt/docs/docs/framework/forms/form-validation.md

 ## Submission flow
 Below is a very basic example of a form collecting signup details for a user.
 The form validation has the following requirements:
-* Name is required and must be at least 5 characters long
+* Name is required and must be at least 5 characters long.
-* Email is required and must be a valid email
+* Email is required and must be a valid email address.
 * Password is required and must be at least 8 characters long.

-We want to display the relevant validation error messages for each field, but we also want to present a "Please correct the errors below" message at the top when the input doesn't pass validation.
+We want to display the relevant validation error messages for each field, but we also want to present a "Please correct the errors below" message at the top, when the input doesn't pass validation.

 <img src={formSignupScreen} width="800"/>